 Why This Matters

 Corsair proofs are verified against a domain-controlled DID and a trust.txt file.
 In most companies, GRC teams don’t control the root domain, so the safest, standard approach is a delegated subdomain (for example, trust.example.com).
 IT keeps control of the root domain, and GRC gets a narrow, auditable surface for compliance proofs.
+If that’s still too heavy, a delegated DNS TXT record can point to a hosted trust.txt.

 What IT Is Being Asked To Do